Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Day 9: Healthy Habit Hustle

 How's that goal grind?
 Remember: You are not alone in this!
-Tune in to the Shape Instagram page at 8 p.m.
-EST for a live check-in with Jen and the #ShapeSquad Goal Crushers community.
+Join the #ShapeSquad Goal Crushers community if you need a little support.

 Watermarks: "Identify a daily total that you can consistently hit," says Jen.
 "Instead of doing 75 oz one day and only 20 oz the next, I'd rather you consume 50 oz on a regular basis."
 (Seriously.
 These seven things that might happen if you drink a gallon of water a day will convince you to finally prioritize H2O.)